wbalmer/petitRADTRANS/docs/content/installation.rst

 .. _multinest_windows:

-.. warning:: **Windows native installation:** `MultiNest <https://github.com/JohannesBuchner/MultiNest>`_ retrievals, that are used by default in pRT, will not work as is on Windows.
+.. warning:: **Windows native installation:** `MultiNest retrievals <https://github.com/JohannesBuchner/MultiNest>`_, that are used by default in pRT, will not work as is on Windows.
 This is because MultiNest requires the LAPACK and OpenMPI libraries to function.
 Installing LAPACK on Windows can be a `tedious process <https://icl.utk.edu/lapack-for-windows/lapack/>`_, and OpenMPI support on Windows `has been discontinued <https://www.open-mpi.org/software/ompi/v1.6/ms-windows.php>`_, meaning that it is not possible to run MultiNest retrievals in parallel, increasing significantly computation times.
 This can be overcome by using WSL (see installation instructions above).

 After installation, link the resulting library files in order to allow PyMultiNest to find them.
 This can be done by including the ``MultiNest/lib/`` to your ``LD_LIBRARY_PATH``.
 To do this, add this line at the end of your environment setup file ".bash_profile", ".bashrc", or ".zshrc" (depending on your operating system and shell type):